Find Incentives for Charging and Vehicles

 Electric Vehicle Supply Equipment (EVSE) Maryland Rebate Program

-Credit Amount: 50% of the costs of acquiring and installing qualified Electric Vehicle Supply Equipment, or up to $125,000 per fiscal year
+Credit Amount: 50% of the costs of acquiring and installing qualified Electric Vehicle Supply Equipment, up to $700 per residential charger or up to $5,000 per commercial charger.

 Effective Dates: Determined yearly.
 Rebates awarded on a first-come, first-served basis